wp-e-commerce/WP-e-Commerce/readme.txt

 == Changelog ==

-= 3.8.13.4 =
-Fix: Improved visitor meta performance that does not use WordPress Users
-New: AJAX API to get and set information about customers
-New: Visitor API to get and set information about current and past visits

 = 3.8.13.3 =
 * Fix: Users disappear in Network Admin -> Users page (for multisite)
 * Fix: User counts are incorrect when there are thousands separators.
 * Fix: "Save Product Files" button doesn't like being clicked on.

 = 3.8.13.2 =
 * Fix: Anonymous customers should not be visible in admin UI.